 See the tabs below for more information.

 Note: The safety of the children in our care is paramount.
-Children are signed in and out of programs with all our helpers police-checked and key leaders having undergone Child-Safe Environments and First Aid training in line with the Uniting Church Child Safe Policy.
+Children are signed in and out of programs with all our helpers holding valid Working with Children Checks and key leaders having undergone Child-Safe Environments and First Aid training in line with the Uniting Church Child Safe Policy.

 Are you are the parent or primary carer of a pre-school child? mainly music is a fun music and movement session for you and your pre-schooler to enjoy together with yummy snacks, the chance to catch up with other parents and much more…